No survivors found after Russian plane crashes in Indonesia

 The aircraft made two demonstration flights on Wednesday.

-It returned to Halim Perdanakusuma airport, east of Jakarta, after the first flight where some people got off because it was the time for Muslim prayers and then got left behind, according to Sunaryo.
+It returned to Halim Perdanakusuma airport, east of Jakarta, after the first flight where some people got off because it was time for Muslim prayers and were left behind, according to Sunaryo from Sukhoi’s Indonesian agent PT Trimarga Rekatama.
 Others who had not planned to fly got on board.

-The crash came 45 years after a Dutch-built Fokker F-27 flew into a hill in the Philippines on a promotional sortie due to probable pilot error, said the Flight Safety Foundation.
+The crash was 45 years after a Dutch-built Fokker F-27 flew into a hill in the Philippines on a promotional sortie due to probable pilot error, said the Flight Safety Foundation.

 “There have been losses on demonstration flights and they are not generally the fault of the airplane.
 But without more information it is impossible to know the circumstances here,” said Paul Hayes, safety director at aviation consultancy Ascend.